chrishavlin/chrishavlin.github.io/content/post/ytgeosummary.md

 ---
 title: "A quick primer on volume rendering of geophysics data with yt"
 date: 2022-01-21T13:55:49-06:00
+tags: ["code", "seismology", "yt", "geodata"]
+categories: ["tutorials"]
 ---

 Over the past couple years I've worked on volume rendering of 3D geoscience data using yt in a number of ways.
 This post serves as quick primer on that work, with suggestions for how to get started and aspects that may be tricky!

 ## Volume rendering?